dblank25/Connect-3-Game/ReadMe.txt

-Extra Credit: Playing with Minimax + Alpha-Beta	Pruning
+Playing with Minimax + Alpha-Beta	Pruning

 Main is in connect3.py
 To run from terminal: